 Verizon’s set-top boxes include a built-in tool to help you diagnose and fix most TV issues.
-The company provides a video on its website describing exactly what you need to do, and it should only take a few minutes.
+The company provides instructions on its website describing exactly what you need to do as well as a web-based troubleshooter.
+Both should only take a few minutes.
 This won’t fix every conceivable problem, but it should take care of a lot of them.

 As with the internet and Wi-Fi issues, you may still run into issues that require you to contact Verizon support, so making sure you can clearly describe your problem to minimize the amount of time you have to spend on the phone.

 Just a few short years ago, it seemed Verizon FiOS was known more for the problems its users encountered than anything else.
 Fortunately, for both existing customers and those interested in trying out the service, it has come a long way since those days.

 There are still complaints from customers, but that is true for any service.
 That doesn’t mean we should look the other way, but simply that any such service will encounter issues.
 Most of the problems users encounter with Verizon FiOS can be remedied either by resetting a piece of equipment or making a call (or a few calls) to customer service.